hslayers/hslayers-ng/projects/hslayers-app/README.md

   ### Multiple apps setup

-  Bulit-in option for bootstraping multiple app instances can be utilized by simply creating (and styling) desired number of `hslayers-app` elements including with `id`s
+  Built-in option for bootstrapping multiple app instances can be utilized by simply creating (and styling) desired number of `hslayers-app` elements including with `id`s
   ```
   <html>
   ...